informatics-isi-edu/atlas-d2k-docs/docs/_docs/1_using_atlas/Querying-the-ATLAS-D2K-Data-Browser.md

 * For **Microarray** where the anatomical term specified is the sample material or where sub-components of the anatomical term have been used as sample material.

   For example, using the term ‘maturing nephron’ for the query will return database entries where the sample was the ‘early proximal tubule’ and entries where the sample was ‘maturing renal corpuscle’.
-Both these structures are part of the maturing nephron.
+Both structures are part of the maturing nephron.

-### Notes on searching by anatomical terms
+### Challenges on searching by anatomical terms

 Structures are often referred to with a variety of different terms.
-The predictive text in the "Tissue (Anatomical Source)" filter on the [Specimen search page](https://www.atlas-d2k.org/chaise/recordset/#2/Gene_Expression:Specimen) will help you enter the correct term.
+The **predictive text in the "Tissue (Anatomical Source)" filter** on the [Specimen search page](https://www.atlas-d2k.org/chaise/recordset/#2/Gene_Expression:Specimen) will help you enter the correct term.

 However, some structures have common names that begin with different text from the ontology name.
 For example, **proximal tubule** is represented by the term **renal proximal tubule** in the ontology.

 You can easily find the ontology term for a structure by viewing the interactive anatomy ontology tree on the left side of the [Boolean Anatomy Search page](../boolean-anatomy-search/).
 This tree is supported by a text string search that will find terms containing a given string.
 For example, typing **proximal** in the "find anatomy component" box will highlight **renal proximal tubule** in the tree.

-Queries can be performed for multiple components by entering terms separated by a pipe `|` character with no space in between (e.g. `kidney|ovary`).
+**Queries can be performed for multiple components** by entering terms separated by a pipe `|` character with no space in between (e.g. `kidney|ovary`).
 Predictive text is available only for the first term in the list but other valid ontology terms can be added by typing on, using the pipe character to separate terms.
 Queries with multiple terms are treated as **A OR B OR C**.

 ### Inferred annotation

+We support **inferred annotation**, that is, we indicate a region inherits the annotation of a related region.

 Suppose, for example, the anatomical term "superficial cellular layer" has been annotated as expression *present* for a particular gene.